- Sheep and goat regulations for Yukon livestock owners

 - practise rigorous biosecurity.

 If you are buying sheep or goats for the 1st time, you’ll need approved containment on your property and must fulfil all the requirements for the Control Order before receiving the animals.

 Before you bring new livestock into your operation, phone the Agriculture Branch at 867-667-5838 or the Animal Health Unit at 867-667-5600.

 Producers should also consider lower-risk ways of getting new animals without the risk of introducing M. ovi or other pathogens.
 For example, artificial insemination is a safe and unrestricted way to expand the genetic diversity of your herd or flock.

-For questions about owning sheep or goats in Yukon call the Agriculture Branch or Animal Health Unit.
+For questions about owning sheep or goats in the Yukon, contact the Agriculture Branch or Animal Health Unit.